I absolutely love stevia. I wouldn’t keep house without it.

 Tastes better than sugar, not only because you’re unlikely to use too much, but because the end result won’t be thick and syrupy like it would with table sugar.

 Pyure Organic Stevia is a Family Favorite

 I absolutely love Pyure.
 So does my family.
 My wife and children wouldn’t touch any other stevia, but everybody loves Pyure.

-Here’s an easy way to tell if something tastes good: Give it to a toddler.
-Better yet, give it to two toddlers.
+Here’s my easy way to tell if something tastes good: I give it to a toddler.
+Better yet, I give it to two toddlers.

 If they both like it, then it officially tastes good.
-Toddlers don’t give a fuck about your feelings, they’ll tell you if you made them something that tastes like shit because you used a nasty sweetener instead of Pyure.
+Toddlers don’t care about your feelings, they’ll tell you if you made them something that tastes horrible because you used a nasty sweetener instead of Pyure.

 Where to Get Pyure

 Some higher end grocery stores carry Pyure, as well as Walmart in certain regions.
 If that’s you, great.
 See if they’ll give you a case price and stock up.

 Pyure isn’t universally available, though, and if you can’t find it locally I’ve got you covered.

 This is an affiliate link for a single pound bag of Pyure Organic Stevia.
 I typically use two per week, so I buy 26 bags once per quarter and call it good.
 I do this to save on shipping and advise you to do the same.